aristides1000/advanced_building_blocks_enumerables/README.md

 ![](https://img.shields.io/badge/-Ruby-rgb(199%2C%2032%2C%2039)?style=plastic&logo=ruby)

-# Advanced Building Blocks - Bubble Sort
+# Advanced Building Blocks - Enumerable Methods

 > The purpose of this project is to consolidate the acquired knowledge of the Ruby programming language.
-For this, I used the Bubble Sort programming technique.
+To do this, carried out the own elaboration of own methods associated with enumerable methods.
 ![screenshot](./app_screenshot.png)

-This web page was the first Ruby Programming Language Project of the Microverse curriculum.
+This web page was the second Ruby Programming Language Project of the Microverse curriculum.
-In this project, I learned the importance of the ordering of elements in Programming languages and how Ruby can help us to achieve this task.
+In this project, I learned the importance of enumerable methods in programming languages and how Ruby can help us accomplish this task..

 ## Built With